Skip to content

 • Ensure the documentation is clear, concise, and follows the style guide.

-• Use Sphinx for generating documentation.
+• Use MkDocs for generating documentation.

 Run Tests